KQM-git/TCL/docs/combat-mechanics/damage/shields.md

 ## Crystallize

-The Shield generated through Crystallize always matches the Elemental Aura of the Crystallize Reaction.
+The Shield generated through Crystallize always matches the Elemental aura of the Crystallize Reaction.
 These Shield last for 15 seconds and their BA is based off of the Level of the Geo Character that caused Crystallize.

 import shield from '@site/src/data/elemental_curves/shield.json' import LevelMultiplier from '@site/src/components/common/LevelMultiplier'